Panamo/ChapNat/README.md

 Chapat
 ======
 #Introduction
-Chapnat(Chapal Application of Telecommunication, The New One),is a GapApp application server
+Chapnat(Chapal Application of Telecommunication, The New One), is a GapApp & GapNap application server
-This project written completely by pure C and BSD sockets under ubuntu and gcc
+This project written completely by pure C and BSD sockets under ubuntu and gcc (please note that we use some other library)
 In this project we using kernel-coding style from Linus Torvalds and using some script from kernel to validate our code against that.
 This project also worked on Darwin 14.1.0